Supported Indicators

 def on_data(self, slice: Slice) -> None:

-if self.arima.IsReady:
+if self.arima.is_ready:

-# The current value of self.arima is represented by self.arima.Current.Value
+# The current value of self.arima is represented by self.arima.current.value

-self.plot("AutoRegressiveIntegratedMovingAverage", "arima", self.arima.Current.Value)
+self.plot("AutoRegressiveIntegratedMovingAverage", "arima", self.arima.current.value)

 # Plot all attributes of self.arima